FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 ## gosub

 Call a routine at a given line number.
-This is provided for compatibility only.
-Do not use it except for type-ins of old listings or I will hunt you down and torture you.
+Provided for compatibility with older programs; use named procedures instead for new code.

 ```basic
 100 gosub 1000